 If threatened, they will stand on two legs, brandishing their clawed forepaws as weapons.
 Their large canines are used for defense against tigers.
 Other potential predators include jackals, wild dogs, wolves, leopards and other Asian bear species.

-Termites, dug out of their cement-hard nest mounds, and some ants, are year-round staples.
-During non-fruiting season, insects constitute 95 percent of their diet.
+Termites, dug out of their cement-hard nest mounds, and some ants are year-round staples.
+During non-fruiting season, insects constitute 95 percent of a sloth bear's diet.
 Sloth bears climb trees and knock down honeycombs, later collecting the honey from the forest floor.
-Beetles, grubs, and other insects round out their diet.
+Beetles, grubs and other insects round out their diet.
 During food shortages, sloth bears will eat carrion.
 They also sometimes raid farm crops.

 In India, sloth bears breed in late spring to early summer.
 In Sri Lanka, however, there is no seasonality to sloth bear breeding.
 Mating occurs over several days to weeks and is very noisy.

-These bears adapt their sleep/wake cycle to their environment and may be on a nocturnal, diurnal or crepuscular schedule depending on how many other bears, people, or predators are in their habitat.
-In protected areas, for example, they may be more active during the day.
-Sloth bears are active for about eight to 14 hours each day, and they do not hibernate.
+These bears adapt their sleep-wake cycle to their environment and may be on a nocturnal, diurnal or crepuscular schedule depending on how many other bears, people or predators share their habitat.
+In protected areas, for example, sloth bears may be more active during the day.
+Sloth bears are typically active for about eight to 14 hours each day, and they do not hibernate.
 At the Zoo, they tend to keep a crepuscular schedule, meaning they are active in both the morning and evening but sleep midday and overnight.